Social/housing association homes

 Social housing (or housing association homes) gives people access to homes that are often cheaper than privately rented housing, and usually provide a longer-term tenancies.

 Renting a social home means people can have a more settled/secure home - instead of a six or twelve-month contract that may require you to move at the end, you have the opportunity to stay for years and make your house a home, with much more protection from eviction.
 There are also additional benefits, such as mutual exchange, which can allow you to move/swap homes with another housing association tenant.
 Social rents are aligned with local incomes to keep rent more affordable - changes to social rents are controlled by central government.

-Housing association applicants are given a priority banding, based on their housing need.
+Applicants are given a priority banding, based on their housing need.
 All applications will also be given an application date.
-When housing association houses are allocated, they are offered out to those who have expressed and interest, based on their priority banding, and who has been waiting the longest - read our letting scheme policy to find out more.
+When housing association houses are allocated, they are offered out to those who have expressed an interest, based on their priority banding, and who has been waiting the longest - read our new allocations scheme to find out more.

 If you, or friend of family member is a vulnerable person who requires additional support to live independently, for example people with learning difficulties or mental health problems, find out about local supported housing.